conmulligan/Flash.swift/README.md

 flash.show()
 ```

-By default, the flash message are added directly to the active window's view heirarchy.
-They will automatically be inset from the safe area and any navigation UI (navigation bars, tab bars, toolbars).
-Adding the flash view direct to the window has some advantages; for example, flash message can survive changes to the view heirarchy, like a view controller being popped from a navigation stack.
+By default, flash views are added directly to the active window's view heirarchy.
+Adding the flash view direct to the window has some advantages; for example, doing so allows the flash view to survive changes to the view heirarchy, like a view controller being popped from a navigation stack.

-If you want to show a flash message in a specific view, you can do so by passing a `UIView` instance to the `show()` method:
+If you want to show a flash message in a specific view, pass a `UIView` instance to the `show()` method:

 ```swift
 flash.show(in: view)